 Once the insolvency procedure is opened, secured creditors are satisfied according to the order laid down by specific rules provided by the law, regardless of any contractual intercreditor covenants.

 Under a judicial composition with creditors, the proposal made by the debtor may envisage secured creditors not being satisfied in full, provided that it allows that their claims be met to an extent that is not lower than the proceeds in the event of liquidation (Article 84, paragraph 5, CIC).

-A stay of action on creditor is available under reorganisation and insolvency procedures.
+A stay of action on a creditor is available under reorganisation and insolvency procedures.

-Article 182 bis of the Bankruptcy Law provides for certain limits to enforce secured creditors’ rights and remedies.
+Article 54 of CIC provides for certain limits to enforce secured creditors’ rights and remedies.

 Secured creditors must follow certain rules in order to enforce their rights under a bankruptcy procedure.
-Every claim, even if secured, must be determined according to the strict provisions set forth in the Bankruptcy Law.
+Every claim, even if secured, must be determined according to the strict provisions set forth by CIC.

 Under a judicial composition with creditors:

-The Bankruptcy Law provides for a division of creditors into classes (classi) under a judicial composition with creditors (Article 160), or categories (categorie) under a restructuring agreement (Article 182 septies); in both cases such division depends on legal position and economic interests.
+CIC provides for a division of creditors into classes (classi) under a judicial composition with creditors (Article 85), or categories (categorie) under a restructuring agreement (Article 61); in both cases such division depends on legal position and economic interests.